Updated January 2022.

 1) No Tax on Earnings

-Most people who have college funds for their children (or grandchildren) probably know that the primary benefit of a 529 plan account is that investment returns are not subject to income tax.
+Most people who have college funds for their children (or grandchildren) probably know that the primary benefit of a 529 plan account is that investment returns are not subject to federal income tax.
 Tax-free compounding means that more of your money is actually working for you.

 2) No Taxes on Withdrawals